Quafadas/millSite/site/docs/_docs/Challenges.md

       C-->D;
 ```

-## Effort
+## Complexity

 There is a simple version of this plugin, built right into mill itself.
 Just run `docJar`.
 However for a non-trivially sized API, it's slow.
-Like... suuuuuuuuper slow, even on incremental change because it seems to always regen the whole API.
+Like... suuuuuuuuper slow, even on incremental change, because it always re-generates the whole API doc.

 Plus live reload always breaks because of mills default "delete and recreate" behaviour.

-Solution: Use mills caching to provide incremental file level changes _to contents_ rather than delete and recrete, oh, and and pipe the API doc generation through a different task path.
-Bonkers... but live reload works and I like live reload.

-### Live reload
-This plugin attempts something a bit odd, and splits the pipline into "API" (glacially slow) and "docs" (fast-ish. -ish.).
-The API is generated once, and cached (assuming it isn't changing on you).
-The docs are generated on every run and the two things combined in `mill -w site.live`.

-In combination with mills caching, the turnaround times are pretty good.
-In combination with VSCodes markdown preview, live reload or something like https://browsersync.io we can get a decent live preview experience.

-Complex though... jury is out on this one.
+This plugin accepts a boatload of complexity, to enable an incremental experience.

+Importantly though, for publishing, we eject from that complexity and revert to mills own, tested and trusted, `docJar` task.
+This guarantees reliability, and also reduces the risk of this plugin becoming a maintenance burden.

-## Publishing
+## Publishing via GHA

 Some jiggery monkery was required to get new github actions pages to publish correctly.
 Seems to work really well now though.

-## Ensuring scalaodc features work
+## Todo List

 - [x] Let's test a source link. [[UserApi|io.github.quafadas.millSite.UserApi]]
 - [x] Scastie (snippet compiler)
 - [x] Api Gen
 - [x] Github pages
 - [x] project version
+- [x] mdoc caching
 - [ ] mdoc JS
 - [ ] cross platform API?